 If a fundraiser is both paid for and organized/run by someone other than your campaign, then it is not only an in-kind contribution; the organizer must also be disclosed as an intermediary, as described in the next section.
 If it was organized/run by more than one person, designate one person as the intermediary.

-One way to keep track of contributions received at a fundraiser is to keep a log similar to the one below.
+One way to keep track of contributions received at a fundraiser is to keep a log similar to the one found in Chapter 10: Internal Campaign Controls.